 Grebeg Mulud Ceremony

 Held yearly in Apr to celebrate the birth of Sri Sultan Hamengkubuwono moreover on secure the welfare of the ruler and thus the folks of Yogyakarta.
-The word Labuh means that to toss stuff into a stream or ocean.
+The word Labuh means to toss stuff into a stream or ocean.
 Intrinsically offerings from the ruler embrace food, hair, and nail clippings then on area unit thrown into the South Sea at Parangkusumo Beach in honor of Kanjeng Ratu Kidul (South Sea Goddess).
 Similar ceremonies area unit control atop Mount Merapi and Lawu in Central Java. begin times for the festivities are proclaimed within native papers.